Ryan Manning

 Ryan Phelim Manning (born 14 June 1996) is an Irish professional footballer who plays as a left-back or midfielder for club Southampton and the Republic of Ireland national team.

 Manning began his career with Mervue United and Galway United in Ireland before joining Queens Park Rangers in 2015.
 He spent the first part of the 2018–19 season on loan at Rotherham United before being recalled in January 2019.
 Manning moved to Swansea City in 2020.
 After leaving Swansea in 2023, he signed for Southampton.
 Manning has represented his country at youth and full international level.

+Early life

+Born on 14 June 1996, Manning grew up in Carnmore, County Galway and played with his local football team, Cregmore Claregalway.

 Club career

 Mervue United

-Manning started his career playing for Mervue United playing for the club's academy and underage teams winning numerous League titles and cups before progressing to the club's first team where he made his debut as a 16 year-old in the League of Ireland First Division, the second tier of Irish football.
-He went onto make an impressive 29 senior appearances scoring 9 goals in that season in 2013 and he signed for Galway Utd the following season after Mervue Utd withdrew from the national league to allow for one club to represent the city of Galway.